Mithali Raj and Co qualify for World Cup 2021 as ICC announce sharing of points in unplayed series

 The outbreak has led to the cancellation of as many as three series in the ICC Women’s Championship calendar, which is used to determine the automatic qualifiers of the tournament.
 As far as India is concerned, the bilateral tournament against Pakistan has not been possible due to diplomatic tensions between the two countries.

 India were fourth in the points table before the start of the T20 World Cup, where Harmanpreet Kaur and Co finished runners-up.
 Australia are comfortably at the top, followed by England and South Africa.
 Due to the frosty relationship between the two countries, India and Pakistan will not be facing each other in the Championship.
-While last time, this resulted in a forfeiture, this time around the points have been shared.
+While in the previous cycle, this resulted in a forfeiture by India, this time around the points have been shared.

 Here is ICC’s full statement: